Odawg56/python-collatz/README.md

 For starters, the conjecture is a rule that - when applied continuously to any positive integer - the number will come to equal 1, then loop.
 The rules are as follows:

-If the number is even, divide by two (making it odd).
+- If the number is even, divide by two (making it odd).

-If the number is odd, multiply my three and add one (making it even again)
+- If the number is odd, multiply my three and add one (making it even again)

 If the conjecture were to be applied to say, 6, the pattern would be as follows: 6,3,10,5,16,8,4,2,1,4,2,1,4,2,1...
 You will note that it ends up in the loop, 4,2,1,4,2,1.
+In the collatz python file, `collatz.py`, this rule is applied in a function `applyRule`.

 # Prerequisites {#prerequisites}